 Scottish Parliament Live streams live video of all the Parliament's business - the Main Chamber and all the committees - offering what may be the best Parliamentary webcasting service in the world.

 The government of Scotland (previously known as "Scottish Executive") has its own Web pages with information on Ministers and Press Releases and information on such aspects as:

 Formerly called "The Scottish Office" this is Westminster's Scottish arm.
 Their pages provide pages on News and Media (including press releases) and Scotland's Devolution Settlement> available from the Scotland Office.

-UK government public services are all in one place via this portal, providing access to:
+UK government public services are all in one place via this portal.

 This website is part of a campaign organised by the Scottish Executive to tackle and eliminate racism.
 It describes the history of the many migrations to Scotland (including a migration timeline), the experiences of those who now live here and future demographic change.
 There are also sections on Minority Ethnic Communities in Scotland, Refugees and Asylum Seekers and the Race Equality Scheme.

 Lots of information on Europe and the European Union with links to the Brussels Parliament and the European Commission's own Web sites.
 There are factsheets, news and press releases and information on the UK Members of the European Parliament.

 Local Government in Scotland was reorganised on 1 April 1996 (no jokes, please) and the new council areas are shown on a large (200kb) active map.
 However, each new council also has its own individual map - providing the most detailed maps of Scotland currently available on the Web.
 There is also a wealth of key statistics about the new council areas.

 Individual Local Authorities have set up their own Web sites:

 COSLA is the co-ordinating body for Scottish local authorities.
 The site gives information on all the Scottish councils, council leaders, chief executives and civic heads as well as the current work of the Convention.